FGMEMBERS/D520/Models/Liveries/Readme.txt

 default

-These liveries were made by : Laurent HAYVEL 2008
+doret

-Thanks to him.
+These liveries were made by : Emmanuel BARANGER 2010